ansible/awx/docs/prompting.md

 request data taking precedence.

-Provided credentials will replace any job template credentials of the same exclusive type, but combine with any others.
+Provided credentials will replace any job template credentials of the same exclusive type.
 In the example, the job template credential 3 was replaced with the provided credential 1, because a job may only use 1 gce credential because these two credentials define the same environment variables and configuration file.
+If the job had not provided the credential 1, a 400 error would have been returned because the job must contain the same types of credentials as its job template.

 ### Saved Launch-time Configurations